Land agent registration

 Offences and convictions

-Include with your registration a copy of your National Police Certificate (NPC) no more than 12 months old.
+Include with your application a copy of your National Police Certificate (NPC) no more than 12 months old.

 Apply for an NPC through: